THE ORPHIC FRAGMENTS

-Orphic Fragment 227 - The fragment is difficult to interpret, but seems to be saying that all the souls have multiple fates as they revolve about in the race (δρόμος) of lives.
+Orphic Fragment 227 - The fragment is difficult to interpret (although the grammarian Dionysius Thrax here gives his interpretation), but perhaps is saying that all the souls have multiple fates as they revolve about in the race (δρόμος) of lives.

 Orphic Fragment 229 - This fragment proclaims the possibility of the end of the circle of rebirths and freedom from misery.

-Orphic Fragment 230 - Zefs (Ζεὺς) has ordained the end of the circle of births and relief from misery to the souls of humans.
+Orphic Fragment 230 - This fragment proclaims that Zeus has ordained the end of the circle of births and relief from misery to the souls of humans.

 Orphic Fragment 232 - Men will make great offerings seeking freedom, for Diónysos has great power and is willing to free us from suffering and madness.